-Lynd Resources propose to undertake the following resource activities under EPM 26403, which will fall within Lot 4 on SE1 and the Gulf Rivers SEA:
+Lynd Resources propose to undertake the following resource activities under EPM 26192 and EPM 26195, which fall within Lot 4 on SE1 and the Gulf Rivers SEA:

 - 1. Construction of access tracks; - 2.
-Establishment of two initial drill pads with a potential of up to three drill pads; - 3.
+Establishment of three drill pads, with a maximum of four drill pads over the two projects; - 3.
 Establishment of a temporary fuel storage and laydown area; - 4.
 Establishment of a temporary mobile campsite for the drill and geological crews.